cloudfoundry/diego-design-notes/api/tasks.md

 In the future Diego will support the notion of Placement Pools via arbitrary tags associated with Cells.
 For now, this functionality is limited to the notion of `stack`.

-#### `stack`
+#### `stack` [required]

 Diego can support different target platforms (linux, windows, etc.). `stack` allows you to select which target platform the Task must run against.

-Diego's default `stack` is `lucid64`
+For a typical Diego deployment you should set `stack` to `lucid64`

 - It is an error to provide an empty `stack`.

 #### Container Contents and Environment

-#### `root_fs`
+#### `root_fs` [optional]

-By default, when provisioning a container Diego will mount a pre-configured root filesystem.
+By default, when provisioning a container, Diego will mount a pre-configured root filesystem.
 Currently, the default filesystem provided by [diego-release](https://github.com/cloudfoundry-incubator/diego-release) is based on lucid64 and is geared towards supporting the Cloud Foundry buildpacks.

 It is possible, however, to provide a custom root filesystem by specifying a Dockerimage for `root_fs`: